-Marc’s confidence swelled as he discovered how natural cooking came to him and upon returning to Florida he made his parents an offer they couldn’t refuse; to open their restaurant for lunch and let it be his baby, menu, staffing, complete control.
-Marc’s first experience of running both back and front of house was such a success that his father, recognizing raw talent offered to partner with him in a new venture.
+Marc’s confidence swelled as he discovered how natural cooking came to him and upon returning to Florida, he made his parents an offer they couldn’t refuse — to open their restaurant for lunch and let it be his baby, giving him complete control of the menu, staffing, and everything else.
+Marc’s first experience of running both back and front of house was such a success that his father, recognizing raw talent, offered to partner with him in a new venture.

-In 1993 they opened Classico’s in Juno Beach, Florida where Chef Marc’s menu and cutting edge concepts took the area by storm.
-Classico’s now under new ownership is still as popular today as it was twenty years ago.
-While visiting family back in Utica in the mid 90’s Marc found that one of his favorite restaurants had been closed for a couple of years and the cogs soon started turning.
-It wasn’t long before Marc reopened the restaurant as Marc’s Seneca Inn, an instant hit he led the local culinary scene by introducing Wine Flights and as always a stellar menu.
+In 1993, they opened Classico’s in Juno Beach, Florida where Chef Marc’s menu and cutting edge concepts took the area by storm.
+Classico’s, now under new ownership, is still as popular today as it was twenty years ago.
+While visiting family back in Utica, in the mid 90’s, Marc found that one of his favorite restaurants had been closed for a couple of years and the cogs soon started turning.
+It wasn’t long before Marc reopened the restaurant as Marc’s Seneca Inn, an instant hit.
+He led the local culinary scene by introducing wine flights and, as always, a stellar menu.
 His passion for food was conveyed to every guest that had the pleasure of crossing the doorway and the business swelled.
-At it’s pinnacle Marc sold up shop at a profit and with the comfort of knowing that he had revived a local landmark.
-Moving back to Florida and focusing on a much higher end market Chef Marc opened his third restaurant; Marc’s Chophouse.
-Thriving in the Fisherman’s Wharf Plaza in Jupiter it quickly became a hangout and very much the place to be seen earning praise from Palm Beach food critic Paul Reed.
-Marc’s Chophouse attracted the likes of Joe Namath, Coach Chuck Daily, Brent Mossberger and a plethora of other sporting and entertainment celebrities.
+At its pinnacle, Marc sold the restaurant at a profit and with the comfort of knowing that he had revived a local landmark.
+Moving back to Florida and focusing on a much higher end market, Chef Marc opened his third restaurant — Marc’s Chophouse.
+Thriving in the Fisherman’s Wharf Plaza in Jupiter, it quickly became a hangout and very much the place to be seen, earning praise from Palm Beach food critic Paul Reed.
+Marc’s Chophouse attracted the likes of Joe Namath, Coach Chuck Daly, Brent Musburger, and a plethora of other sporting and entertainment celebrities.

-After five years at the top of the local epicurean ladder Marc started to seek a new challenge and found it in 2000 in Las Vegas in the form of a decadent restaurant located on Lake Mead and Tenaya.
-It was here that Chef Marc would yet again bring another Pheonix from the flames, refurbishing and revamping it into the infamous Marc’s Italian Steak House and discovering that everything he had learned over the years would finally come into fruition.
+After five years at the top of the culinary ladder, Marc started to seek a new challenge and found it in 2000 in Las Vegas, in the form of a decadent restaurant, located on Lake Mead and Tenaya.
+It was here that Chef Marc would yet again bring another phoenix from the flames, refurbishing and revamping it into the infamous Marc’s Italian Steak House and discovering that everything he had learned over the years would finally come into fruition.

-Selling while the “goings good” is something that every business man should know and Chef Marc is no exception, he sold the steak house and quickly found another property to reinvest in on North Rancho Drive, Mezzo.
-Somewhat of a risky area Marc still made a success and proved all his piers wrong, but seeing a shift in economic trends he knew that fine dining was going to take a big hit so he sold while he could and focused his energy and creativity on a new project; Parma By Chef Marc.
-A totally new concept, Parma is an authentic Italian eatery with an Italian Market featuring homemade dishes served in a comfortable enjoyable atmosphere.
-The new Parma has all the elements of a New York City deli, a European wine lounge, and retail store.
+Selling while the “going’s good” is something that every business man should know, and Chef Marc is no exception, he sold the steak house and quickly found another property to reinvest in on North Rancho Drive, Mezzo.
+Somewhat of a risky area, Marc was still successful and proved all of his peers wrong, but seeing a shift in economic trends he knew that fine dining was going to take a big hit.
+So, he sold while he could and focused his energy and creativity on a new project — Parma By Chef Marc.
+A totally new concept, Parma is an authentic Italian eatery with an Italian market, featuring homemade dishes served in a comfortable, enjoyable atmosphere.
+The new Parma has all the elements of a New York City deli, a European wine lounge, and a retail store.
 Chef Marc is someone that honors old world traditions that reflect a simpler style.
-In his cooking he brings ingredients that compliment the food, not compete with it.
-He still comes to your table and if you are lucky he will share a food story with you about his travels to the old country.
+In his cooking, he brings ingredients that compliment the food, not compete with it.
+He still comes to your table and if you are lucky, he will share a food story with you about his travels to the old country.

-Wanting to express his passion for authentic neapolitan pizza while not having a pizza oven at parma; he decided to purchase a mobile wood burning pizza oven (using only wood and cooking at a temperature of 800*F).
-After catering for the world market furniture convention and serving thousands of people daily he had an idea to create a faster style counter ordering system pizzeria.
-He then opened up Novecento in the North West Centennial area.
-September of 2015 Chef Marc sold the pizzeria.
-As of June 2015 he decided not to renew the last at Parma.
-After a few months of perfecting some new recipes at home for several lucky guests, he chose a new location to focus solely on serving his guests in a new Italian Restaurant that opened November of 2015 called Chef Marc’s Trattoria in the Summerlin area.
+Wanting to express his passion for authentic Neapolitan pizza while not having a pizza oven at parma — he decided to purchase a mobile wood burning pizza oven (using only wood and cooking at a temperature of 800°F).
+After catering for the world market furniture convention and serving thousands of people daily, he had an idea to create a pizzeria with a faster counter style ordering system.
+He then opened up Novecento, in the North West Centennial area.
+September of 2015, Chef Marc sold the pizzeria.
+As of June 2015, he decided not to renew the last at Parma.
+After a few months of perfecting some new recipes at home for several lucky guests, he chose a new location to focus solely on serving his guests in a new Italian restaurant that opened in November of 2015, called Chef Marc’s Trattoria, in the Summerlin area.